 Blueberries

 The cultivated blueberry, sometimes called the highbush blueberry, is closely related to the wild European bilberry or blaeberry found in many of our upland areas.
-While the wild bilberry is a small plant with varying amounts of tiny intensely flavoured berries, the highbush blueberry grows on tall plants and produces heavy crops of large blackcurrent-sized berries.
+While the wild bilberry is a small plant with varying amounts of tiny intensely flavoured berries, the highbush blueberry grows on tall plants and produces heavy crops of blackcurrant sized (or often larger) berries.

-Genetically speaking the cultivated blueberry is little different from the wild highbush blueberry Vaccinium corymbosum of eastern North America, but some modern cultivars also have some Vaccinium angustifolium (N.American low bush blueberry) in their ancestry.
-V corymbosum/angustifolium hybrids produce smaller more compact bushes of 1.0-1.5 meters, while pure V. corymbosum cultivars can grow to 2.5 or 3 meters if not regularly pruned.
+The cultivated blueberry hasd been bred from selected plants of the wild highbush blueberry Vaccinium corymbosum of eastern North America.
+Some modern cultivars also have some Vaccinium angustifolium (N.American low bush blueberry) in their ancestry.
+V.corymbosum x angustifolium hybrids produce smaller more compact bushes of 0.7-1.4 metres, while pure V. corymbosum cultivars are more typically 1.6-2.2 metres .
 All cultivars are relatively long lived, and in good conditions will live for up to half a century.

 The native peoples of North America have used the blueberry for thousands of years.
 They did not cultivate the plant but managed the healths where it grew wild by burning the vegetation every few years to kill off invasive plants and encourage new growth.
 The European immigrants to the New World soon discovered blueberries and saw them as a valuable wild food.
 By the late eighteenth century settlers were staking claims on blueberry picking grounds and by the early to mid-nineteenth century blueberries were being collected on a commercial scale.
 They were used to feed troops during the American Civil War.

 In 1941 the cultivar Bluecrop, a [Jersey x Pioneer] x [Stanley x June] cross, was introduced.
 Its drought tolerance and ability to produce big crops year after year soon gave it a dominant position in commercial blueberry plantations, which persists to this day.
-However, in recent years, smaller, more compact cultivars have become popular.
+However in recent years other cultivars have become popular.
+These incude Bluejay, Duke, Nelson, Spartan, Sunrise and Toro.

 Cultivation